instana/haskell-trace-sdk/README.md

 * `withRootEntry`: Creates an entry span that is the root of a trace (it has no parent span).
 * `withEntry`: Creates an entry span that has a parent span.
 * `withHttpEntry`: A convenience function that examines an HTTP request for Instana tracing headers and creates an entry span.
+It will automatically add the correct metadata to the span.
+You do not need to handle incoming HTTP requests at all when using the Instana WAI middleware plug-in (see above).
 * `withExit`: Creates an exit span.
 This can only be called inside a `withRootEntry` or an `withEntry` call, as an exit span needs an entry span as its parent.
 * `withHttpExit`: Creates an exit span for a given HTTP client request.
+It will automatically add the correct metadata to the span so it should be preferred to `withExit` when tracing outgoing HTTP requests.

 #### Low Level API/Explicit Start And Complete

 * `startRootEntry`: Starts an entry span that is the beginning of a trace (has no parent span).
 You will need to call `completeEntry` at some point.
 * `startEntry`: Starts an entry span.
 You will need to call `completeEntry` at some point.
 * `startHttpEntry`: Starts an entry span for an incoming HTTP request.
+It will automatically add the correct metadata to the span.
+You do not need to handle incoming HTTP requests at all when using the WAI middleware plug-in (see above).
+You will need to call `completeEntry` at some point.
 * `startExit`: Starts an exit span.
-You need to call `completeExit`/`completeExitWithData` at some point with the partial exit span value that is returned by this function.
+You will need to call `completeExit` at some point.
 * `startHttpExit`: Starts an exit span for an outgoing HTTP request.
+It will automatically add the correct metadata to the span so it should be preferred to `startExit` when tracing outgoing HTTP requests.
+You will need to call `completeExit` at some point.
 * `completeEntry`: Finalizes an entry span.
 This will put the span into the SDK's span buffer for transmission to the Instana agent.
 * `completeExit`: Finalizes an exit span.
 This will put the span into the SDK's span buffer for transmission to the Instana agent.

+#### Best Practices

+Make sure you have read Instana's [docs on custom tracing](https://docs.instana.io/quick_start/custom_tracing/#tips--best-practices) and in particular the [best practices section](https://docs.instana.io/quick_start/custom_tracing/#tips--best-practices).
+This documentation contains a lot of useful info for integrating Instana tracing into your code; among other things, it explains which [metadata](https://docs.instana.io/quick_start/custom_tracing/#list-of-processed-tags) can be added to spans (via `InstanaSDK.addTag` and `InstanaSDK.addTagAt`).

+Instana differentiates between so-called registered spans and SDK spans.
+Registered spans are usually created by automatic tracing and there is specialized handling for each registered in Instana's processing pipeline.
+SDK spans, in contrast, are the type of spans created by using a trace SDK (like the Haskell trace SDK or other, similar SDKs for other runtime platforms).
+SDK span are processed in a more generic fashion by Instana's processing pipeline.

+Note that nearly all spans created with this SDK should be SDK spans.
+The are only two exceptions, for which this SDK creates registered spans:
+- HTTP/WAI entry (server) spans, and
+- HTTP exit (client) spans.

+The SDK offers special functions to create these registered spans (`withHttpEntry`, `withHttpExit` as well as the corresponding lower level functions `startHttpEntry` and `startHttpExit`, see above).

 ### Configuration Via Environment Variables